TrueFiEng/Waffle/docs/source/mock-contract.rst

 We are mostly interested in the :code:`tokenContract.balanceOf` call.
-Mock contract will be used to mock exactly this call with values that are significant for the return of the :code:`check()` method.
+Mock contract will be used to mock exactly this call with values that are relevant for the return of the :code:`check()` method.

 .. code-block:: ts